 My veggie garden was hit hard this year.
 Hordes of grasshoppers ate every leaf off of each plant, then ate any leaves that tried to re-emerge.

 Unfortunately that killed most of my garden plants.
 Almost all of my garden was decimated before it was given a chance to provide nutritious goodness for us.
-Tt was awful.
+It was awful.

 But for some reason those dang grasshoppers didn’t much care for the tomato plants.
 So we really got a bumper crop of them this year, I’m so thankful!

-There are lots of things I did with my fresh garden tomatoes to both enjoy them right away and also to preserve them for later.
-But today I wanted something different.
+There are lots of things I did with my fresh garden tomatoes to both enjoy them right away as well as to preserve them for later.
+But today I wanted to try something different.

 OMGosh, how in the world have I NEVER DONE THIS??